Tanzeebul-Tamim/CSE110-Fall-2023/README.md

 ## Note

-This repository contains files in Jupyter Notebook (*.ipynb) format, which allows for interactive coding and documentation.
-Ensure you have the necessary tools to view and run Jupyter Notebooks.
+This repository contains files in Jupyter Notebook (`*.ipynb`) format, which allows for interactive coding and documentation.
+To effectively view and run these files, ensure you have the necessary tools set up on your system, such as Python installed along with Jupyter Notebook or JupyterLab.
+Alternatively, you can use online platforms like [Google Colab](https://colab.research.google.com/), which provide an easy and hassle-free environment to execute Jupyter Notebooks without requiring a local setup.

 ## Clone the Repository: